Loschmidt echo and scrambling of systematic errors in tomography -- a quantum signature of chaos: Tomography with imperfect knowledge

 Our goal is to study the effect of the perturbation on the information gain in tomography in the presence of chaos.
-To accomplish this, we implement the quantum kicked top~\cite{haake1987classical,haake1991quantum,chaudhury2009quantum} described by the Floquet map $F_{QKT}=e^{-i\lambda J^2_z/2J}e^{-i\alpha J_x}$ as the unitary for a period $\tau$ for simplicity, and the unitary at $n^{\mathrm{th}}$ time step is $U(n\tau)=U^n_{\tau}$.
-The measurement record generated by such periodic application of the Floquet map is not informationally complete, and it leaves out a subspace of dimension $\geq d-2,$ out of $d^2-1$ dimensional operator space.
+To accomplish this, we implement the quantum kicked top~\cite{haake1987classical,haake1991quantum,chaudhury2009quantum} described by the Floquet map $F_{QKT}=e^{-i\lambda J^2_z/2J}e^{-i\alpha J_x}$ as the unitary for a period $\tau$ ({that can be set to unity}) , and the unitary at $n^{\mathrm{th}}$ time step is $U(n\tau)=U^n_{\tau}$.
+Note that the measurement record generated by such periodic application of the Floquet map is not informationally complete, as it leaves out a subspace of dimension $\geq d-2,$ out of $d^2-1$ dimensional operator space \cite{merkel2010random}.
 For our current work, we fix the linear precision angle $\alpha=1.4$ and choose the kicking strength $\lambda$ as the chaoticity parameter.
-The classical dynamics change from highly regular to fully chaotic as we vary $\lambda$ from $0$ to $7$.
-The dynamics that represents the \emph{true} evolution is perturbed relative to the idealized dynamics given by $F_{QKT}$, and we choose a small variation in the kicking strength, $\lambda+\delta\lambda$, and the perturbed unitary becomes $U_{\tau}=e^{-i(\lambda+\delta\lambda) J^2_z/2J}e^{-i\alpha J_x}$.
-For our analysis, we consider the dynamics of quantum kicked top for a spin $j=10$, and perturbation strength $\delta\lambda=0.01$.
+As $\lambda$ is varied from $0$ to $7$, the underlying classical dynamics transitions from a highly regular regime to fully developed chaos.
+The dynamics that represents the \emph{true} evolution is perturbed relative to the idealized dynamics given by $F_{QKT}$, and we choose a small variation in the kicking strength, $\lambda+\delta\lambda$, and the perturbed unitary becomes $U'_{\tau}=e^{-i(\lambda+\delta\lambda) J^2_z/2J}e^{-i\alpha J_x}$.
+For our analysis, we consider the dynamics of the quantum kicked top for a spin $j=10$, and perturbation strength $\delta\lambda=0.01$. {Throughout this work, we have considered a systematic error to the dynamics.
+The randomization of a systematic error is interestingly a way to cancel noise in analog quantum information protocols and paves a way to make these more robust to random noise.
+These are very interesting directions for the future.}